Sefer Raziel HaMalakh: Philosophical and theological themes

+Language, letters and divine names

+A major philosophical theme of Sefer Raziel is the power of sacred language.
+The text draws on traditions associated with Sefer Yetzirah, in which the Hebrew letters and the ten sefirot are treated as principles of cosmic formation.
+In Sefer Raziel, this linguistic cosmology becomes practical: combinations of letters, divine names, angelic names and gematria are treated as means by which hidden aspects of the created order may be addressed or activated.

+This view gives the Hebrew alphabet and divine names a status beyond ordinary communication.
+Names do not merely refer to divine or angelic powers; within the logic of the text, they are part of the structure by which spiritual and cosmic forces are organized.
+The book's use of names, seals and written formulae therefore reflects a broader magical-kabbalistic theory of signs, in which writing, speech and numerical equivalence can mediate between human action and the divine order.

 Tree of Knowledge

 Adam, in his prayer to God, apologized for listening to his wife Eve, who was deceived by the snake into eating from the Tree of Knowledge.
 According to the Book of Raziel, God sent the highest of the angels, Raziel, to teach Adam the spiritual laws of nature and life on Earth, including the knowledge of the planets, stars and the spiritual laws of creation.

 The angel Raziel also taught Adam the knowledge of the power of speech, the power of thoughts and the power of a person's soul within the confines of the physical body and this physical world, basically teaching the knowledge with which one can harmonize physical and spiritual existence in this physical world.

 The angel Raziel teaches the power of speech, the energy contained within the 22 letters of the Hebrew alphabet, their combinations and meanings of names.

 Adam and Abraham

 According to Jewish traditions, the angel Raziel was sent to Earth to teach Adam as he prayed for guidance after the fall, and then returned to teach Abraham spiritual knowledge and laws because he had an elevated soul.
 The Book of Raziel explains everything from astrology to how the creative life energy starts with a thought from the spiritual realms, prior to manifestation as speech and action in this physical world.
 The eternal divine creative life energy of this earth is love, the book explains the spiritual laws of birth, death, reincarnation of the soul, and many spiritual laws of "change".